 G. A guest who is under 18 years old and who is not with an adult shall not be let in the building until an adult Tenant meets the minor at the entry and takes the minor to the unit.
 If no adult meets the minor, ask the minor to return to the entry to again call the Tenant.
 If no adult Tenant meets the minor, call dispatch and write up an incident report.

 H. If any person does not follow these rules, the guard shall call dispatch and write up an incident report.
 The guard shall not confront the person.
+Put a copy of the incident report under the door to the management office at the end of your shift.

-I. Put a copy of the incident report under the door to the management office at the end of your shift.
+I. .
+Property Management shall follow-up to determine if the person should be trespassed from the Premises.

 2. USE OF PHONE ENTRY SYSTEM